 Both trackers come with a small and a large band, so there is no problem ensuring that you have a good fit.

 The Vivosmart 4 offers the most basic tracking features.
-However, it does not have GPS.
+However, it does not have GPS (update on Garmin Site 20/12/20 – the Vivosmart4 will pair up with smartphone for GPS).
 The Charge 3 can connect to the GPS on your phone in order to not only log mileage but also give you accurate estimates of distance for walking, bike riding and running.

 Unlike the Charge 3, the Vivosmart 4 supports an ANT+ connectivity so it can link with a chest strap for use as a heart rate monitor.
 The Vivosmart 4 offers automatic tracking of walking and running type exercises, so there is no requirement to launch the workout.